Linear Kelvin Wave Predictions in the $z\to 0$ Limit: Kelvin Green's Function for Linear Potential Flow

 Applying this Green's function, the induced potential of a source-patch $\mathcal{P}$ is

-where $q$ is the source strength scaled by $U$.
+where $q$ is the source strength scaled by $\mathscr{U}$.
 If $\mathcal{P}$ lies on or near $z=0$, then evaluating the linear free-surface elevation $\zeta = \partial_x\phi|_{z_f=0}$ and wave drag requires evaluating $G$, and in particular $W$, close to $z=0$.
 In the next section, we show that this limit is singular for a point source even far downstream.
-This divergence is well known in practice, spurring developments such as Neumann-Michell theory, but we characterize it explicitly below as a basis for comparison.
+This divergence is well known since \cite{ursell_kelvins_1960} but we characterize it explicitly below as a basis for comparison.